yutee/devops-react-fastapi/README.md

 ---

+**EXPO**
+- To ensure that the services in the Monitoring Stack (e.g., Prometheus, Grafana, cAdvisor, and Loki) are properly routed by the reverse proxy in the Application Stack, both docker-compose.yml files should share the same Docker network.
+This will enable the reverse proxy in the Application Stack to route traffic to the appropriate services in the Monitoring Stack, despite them being in separate Docker Compose files.
+Additionally, having both stacks on the same Docker network allows cAdvisor to collect container metrics and Promtail to gather logs from the containers in the Application Stack.

-Good luck with your DevOps November CV Challenge!
+Good luck with this Challenge!
 This is your opportunity to showcase your end-to-end DevOps skills and stand out to potential employers.